lucasrussell01/lucasrussell01.github.io/_pages/cv.md

 * **Other**: Communication of results (e.g. presentations), teamwork, problem solving, and collaborative coding/version control (Git, GitHub).

 ## Research Experience

+* **Institute of Particle and Nuclear Studies, KEK Tsukuba** (Summer 2023)
+  * Summer student on the future muon g-2/EDM experiment at J-PARC.
+  * Simulation and Hardware projects on laser ionisation and particle transport for muon cooling.

 * **High Energy Physics Group, Imperial College London** (Summer 2022)
   * Summer Project on the Compact Muon Solenoid (CMS) Experiment.
   * Improved the reconstruction of neutral pions in hadronic tau lepton decays for an analysis of the CP structure of the Yukawa coupling between the Higgs boson and taus.